 The most scientifically reliable interpolation method (but least visually appealing) used to enlarge an image is known as “Nearest Neighbor”.
-With this method, individual pixels are duplicated in RGB values around the original pixel and no blending occurs between pixels of different RGB values.
+With this method, individual pixels are duplicated in RGB values around the original pixel.
+No blending occurs between pixels of different RGB values.
 Visually speaking, enlarged pixels now appear as squares (as shown below).

 More common interpolation methods used to enlarge an image though are known as “Bilinear” and “Bicubic”.
 These methods blend duplicated pixels of different values together, using mathematical algorithms designed specifically to maintain the authenticity of the image.
-The pixel blending used by these two methods surely makes the enlarged image more visually appealing but, also, does not alter the contextual value of the original image.
+The pixel blending used by these two methods surely makes the enlarged image more visually appealing.
+But, also, it does not alter the contextual value of the original image.

-On the other hand, when reducing the size of an image and therefore removing pixels (rather than adding pixels) we are left with the issue of removing data that may potentially deteriorate the appearance of depicted objects.
-This may not be such an issue when removing pixels from straight lines in an image, for example, but may be more so when removing pixels from diagonal lines, giving them an unwanted and inaccurate “jagged” appearance, which is otherwise known as aliasing.
+On the other hand, when reducing the size of an image and therefore removing pixels (rather than adding pixels) we are left with the issue of removing data.
+It may potentially deteriorate the appearance of depicted objects.
+This may not be such an issue when removing pixels from straight lines in an image, for example.
+However, it may be more so when removing pixels from diagonal lines, giving them an unwanted and inaccurate “jagged” appearance, which is otherwise known as aliasing.
 To deal with this issue, a fourth interpolation method, known as “Area”, has been developed specifically for the size reduction of images and the smoothening out of aliasing.

-If you navigate to the Enhance tab within Replay and select the Resize option, you will now see a new Interpolation drop down menu, in which you will be able to select your preferred Interpolation method.
+If you navigate to the Enhance tab within Replay and select the Resize option, you will now see a new Interpolation drop down menu.
+There, you will be able to select your preferred Interpolation method.